beejjorgensen/bgnet0/src/bgnet0_part_0400_layermodel.md

-2. The OS takes over and says, "OK, you asked me to send this over a stream-oriented socket, and I'm going to use the TCP protocol to do that and insure all the data arrives intact and in order."
+2. The OS takes over and says, "OK, you asked me to send this over a stream-oriented socket, and I'm going to use the TCP protocol to do that and ensure all the data arrives intact and in order."

    So the OS takes the HTTP data and wraps it in a TCP header which includes the port number.